 If you are considering the creation of a hybrid network model that integrates on-premises resources with public cloud services like those offered by Microsoft Azure, Progent can help you evaluate and deploy an up-to-date release of Windows Server which incorporates important elements of Azure technology and is designed to support hybrid networks.
 See Progent's Windows Server 2019 migration consulting and Windows Server 2016 hybrid cloud solutions.

 Progent can provide a variety of support services that include remote online troubleshooting, comprehensive Help Desk services, outsourced or co-sourced network management, and full-time or part-time staffing.
 Progent can provide the expertise of CISM, CISA, GIAC, and CISSP-certified network security engineers to assess the security of your environment, validate regulatory compliance, perform penetration testing, establish business continuity plans, and verify disaster recovery procedures.

 Progent's Cisco-certified network professionals, including high-level CCIE consultants, can help you design, configure, manage, and troubleshoot a hardened network infrastructure that offers the performance and security your business requires without breaking your IT budget.

-For small companies anywhere in the U.S., Progent's Microsoft-certified consultants offer computer assistance and IT consulting services for the whole family of Microsoft .NET servers, Windows Server 2012 R2, Windows Server 2008, and Windows 2003 Server.
-Progent's planning, integration, update, and consulting capabilities cover network architecture, configuration, and management outsourcing for
+For small and mid-sized businesses across the U.S., Progent's Microsoft-authorized consultants offer network help and IT consulting support for the whole family of Microsoft .NET servers, Microsoft Windows Server 2012 R2, Windows 2008 R2 Server, and Windows Server 2003.
+Progent's planning, integration, update, and consulting services cover system architecture, deployment, and administration outsourcing for

 Help Desk Support, comprehensive